Migrate from Exodus

 image.png

-1. Store your seed phrase in a safe place where you can import it into Cake Wallet in the next section.
-We recommend a few options:
+• Store your seed phrase in a safe place where you can import it into Cake Wallet in the next section.
+Recommended options:

 • Storing your seed in an End-to-End Encrypted password manage like Bitwarden, Proton Pass, or iCloud Keychain